Squatters Spurned In Attempt to Seize Southern Mansion

-Two Squatters Move Into Mansion Listed For $2 Million
+Two Squatters Move Into Southern Mansion Listed For $2 Million

-The home and its acreage belong to the family of former mayor of Davidson mayor Rusty Knox and is known as “Knox Knoll”.
+The home and its acreage belong to the family of former mayor of Davidson mayor Rusty Knox.
+People know the home as “Knox Knoll.”

 Suspects Evicted from Previous Home

 The trouble seems to have started when the two suspected squatters, identified as Taqiyah Barber, 34, and Turmaine Tyron Thorne, 30, were evicted from their residence in nearby Charlotte.
-A Knox family member who lives near Knox Knoll noticed lights on and saw the U-haul truck in the driveway.
-When he arrived with police, Barber and Thorne refused to let them in.
+A Knox family member who lives near Knox Knoll noticed the lights on and saw the U-Haul truck in the driveway.
+When he arrived with the police, Barber and Thorne refused to let them in.

-The family provided police with a spare key.
-When police entered and arrested the pair, they noted that they had all ready moved in furniture, clothing and boxes of possessions.
+The family provided the police with a spare key.
+When police entered and arrested the pair, they noted Barber and Thorne had already moved in furniture, clothing, and boxes of possessions.
 Their car, a Dodge Charger, was parked in the garage.